Benjamin-Frost/dotfiles/README.md

 # dotfiles

-This repository contains my personal dotfiles for MacOS.
+This repository contains my personal dotfiles for macOS.

 ## Requirements